telerik/blazor-docs/components/popup/overview.md

 ## Popup Positioning and Collision

-Use the available positioning and collision settings to customize how the Popup positions and reacts to unsufficient space in the viewport.
+Use the available positioning and collision settings to customize how the Popup positions and reacts to insufficient space in the viewport.
 [Read more about the Blazor Popup Positioning and Collision...]({%slug popup-position-collision%})

 ## Popup Animations